 Deloitte AB is the Swedish member firm (herein referred to as the "Firm") of the Deloitte Network.
-The "Deloitte Network" is comprised of firms that are members of Deloitte Touche Tohmatsu Limited, an English company limited by guarantee ("DTTL").
+The "Deloitte Network" is comprised of firms that are members of Deloitte Touche Tohmatsu Limited ("DTTL"), a UK private company limited by guarantee.